Back

 Economy

 The Midwest has an unusually diverse economy.
 It is both a huge farming region and the center of heavy manufacturing.
 Financial services, insurance, and health care are also significant industries in the region.
-Altogether, the gross domestic product of the Midwestern United States is roughly the same as Russia’s or Germany’s.
-The region is home to about 21.5 percent of the total U.S. population, and it accounts for 23.43 percent of the nation’s GDP.
-Fortune 500 states that 141 of the largest companies in the world are headquartered in the Midwest.
+By 2023, altogether, the gross domestic product of the Midwestern United States is roughly similar to the United Kingdom's or Germany’s.
+By 2022, about 20.6 percent of the US population, or approximately 68.9 million people, lived in the Midwest.
+By 2023, The region accounted for approximately 18 percent of the nation’s GDP.

 Chicago is the region’s largest city and the third-largest metropolitan area in the United States.
 Other important metro areas in the region include Indianapolis (in Indiana); Columbus, Cleveland, Cincinnati, and Toledo (all in Ohio); Detroit (Michigan); Milwaukee (Wisconsin); Kansas City and St. Louis (Missouri); Omaha and Lincoln (Nebraska); Minneapolis–St. Paul (Minnesota); and Wichita (Kansas).
 All are important manufacturing and financial centers, but Chicago remains the economic and cultural center of the region.
 This city is also a vital transportation center: It serves as a port on the Great Lakes, it is home to one of the world’s busiest airports, and it is the hub of the nation’s rail system.
 Also significant is Chicago’s role as a global financial center, especially for trading commodities, including agricultural products.